kj84park/English-Composition/원서잡아먹는영작문/Day19.md

 # Solution

-#### When Iwas 17, I read a quote that went something like : "If you live each day as if it was your last,
+#### When I was 17, I read a quote that went something like : "If you live each day as if it was your last,

 #### Someday you'll most certainly be right" It made an impression on me,